sentinel-official/docs/docs/getting-started/wallets/keplr/import-account.md

 ![](/img/keplr/import-4.png)

-The account will be imported and you will be prompted to add the Cosmos tokens you want to use with the created wallet; make sure to select DVPN.
+The account will be imported and you will be prompted to add the Cosmos coins you want to use with the created wallet; make sure to select DVPN.

 ![](/img/keplr/import-5.png)